go-de/learn-go/README.md

 # learn-go #

-An interactive Go tutorial in ClojureScript
+An interactive Go tutorial, written in ClojureScript

 ## Developer Setup